Gunn GO - Global Online

-Principle 1: Stay integrated | In this time, as always but perhaps more than ever, we need to attend to our physical, emotional, spiritual, and intellectual wellbeing in an integrated fashion.
+Principle 1: Integration | In this time, as always but perhaps more than ever, we need to attend to our physical, emotional, spiritual, and intellectual wellbeing in an integrated fashion.

-Principle 2: Stay connected | The internet can be an amazing tool for social connection.
+Principle 2: Connection | The internet can be an amazing tool for social connection.
 Social distancing does not need to mean complete isolation.
 How can we all maintain physical social distance while simultaneously embracing a life of service—to our families and those most vulnerable?

-Principle 3: Be deliberate with your time | With a posture of gratitude and hope, we can establish rhythms and habits that support a life of learning wherever we are, whatever the context.
+Principle 3: Intention | With a posture of gratitude and hope, we can establish rhythms and habits that support a life of learning wherever we are, whatever the context.

 Three technologies provide the backbone of our distance learning experience.

-LIVE CLASSROOMS will be conducted using Zoom.
+LIVE CLASSROOMS conducted using Zoom